Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 Step 4.
 Redeploy Google Apps Script Web App Form

-⚠️ Please note that any adjustments to the GAS code require redeployment to take effect. ⚠️
+⚠️Please note that any changes to the GAS code require redeployment to take effect.⚠️

-⚠️ Please note that any adjustments to the GAS code require redeployment to take effect. ⚠️
+⚠️Please note that any changes to the GAS code require redeployment to take effect.⚠️

-⚠️ Please note that any adjustments to the GAS code require redeployment to take effect. ⚠️
+⚠️Please note that any changes to the GAS code require redeployment to take effect.⚠️

-Then return to the webpage and refresh to see the modified results:
+Go back to the webpage and refresh to see the updated results:

-⚠️ Please note that any adjustments to the GAS code require redeployment to take effect. ⚠️
+⚠️Please note that any changes to the GAS code require redeployment to take effect.⚠️

-⚠️ Please note that any adjustments to the GAS code require redeployment to take effect. ⚠️
+⚠️Please note that any changes to the GAS code require redeployment to take effect.⚠️

-⚠️ Please note that any adjustments to the GAS code require redeployment to take effect. ⚠️
+⚠️Please note that any changes to the GAS code require redeployment to take effect.⚠️

 Done! 🎉🎉🎉

-Now you can share this link within your organization with other partners, and they can directly use this web GUI to execute CI/CD tasks.
+You can now share this link within your organization, allowing your teammates to directly use this web GUI to perform CI/CD tasks.

-Extension (1) — Query Slack User ID Using User’s Email & Send/Update Progress Notifications
+Extension (1)— Query Slack User ID with User Email & Send/Update Progress Notifications

-As mentioned earlier, we want to notify users of the CI/CD execution status in real-time.
-We can use the email provided by the user to look up the Slack User ID.
+As mentioned earlier, we want to notify users promptly about the CI/CD execution status.
+We can use the email provided by the user to look up their Slack User ID.

 Slack.gs: